Arthur Korf: Early life and education

-Military service
+Career

 After graduation from Culver, Korf briefly enrolled at the University of Wisconsin Madison, but discontinued his studies in 1940 to enlist in the U.S. Army.
 After completing basic training at Fort Riley, KS, he was selected to attend command and general staff school at Fort Leavenworth, KS.
 He was eventually promoted to Captain of the 84th Mechanized Reconnaissance Troop and assigned to Special Staff of 84th Infantry as Reconnaissance Troop Commander.
 The 84th Mechanized was part of the 84th Infantry, known as the Railsplitters.

 The 84th Infantry Division embarked for the European theater from Camp Howze, Texas on September 20, 1944.
 They arrived in England on October 1 for additional training, then landed in Omaha Beach, Normandy, just five months after the famous D-Day invasion.
 The division entered combat on November 18 with an attack on Geilenkirchen, Germany, (Operation Clipper) as part of the larger offensive in the Roer Valley, north of Aachen.
 The 84th then turned their focus on Belgium to help stem the German winter offensive otherwise known as the Battle of the Bulge.

 Battling in winter snow, sleet, and rain, the division attacked German positions and by mid-January, the 'Bulge' had subsided.
 The 84th Infantry continued to defeat German troops throughout the spring and crossed the Rhine river on April 1.
 The Railsplitters drove from Lembeck toward Bielefeld in conjunction with the 5th Armored Division, crossing the Weser River to capture Hanover.
 It was in Hanover when the 84th liberated two satellite camps of the Neuengamme Concentration Camp: Ahlem (a.k.a.
 Hannover-Ahlem) and Salzwedel.
 As such, the 84th is officially recognized as a "Liberating Unit" by both the U.S. Army's Center of Military History and the Holocaust Memorial Museum.
 The 84th eventually made its way to the Elbe River, making contact with a Soviet armed forces in early May 1945, the first American troops to do so.
 The division remained on occupation duty in Germany after VE-day, returning to the United States on January 19, 1946, for demobilization.